jessicaldale/manager-readme/README.md

 ## I am working on:
 * communicating context and expectations early, often, and clearly
-* focusing on the big picture and impacts over the individual details
 * holding people accountable for those expectations (including myself)
 * finding better ways to communicate and teach things I am passionate about